 For the purposes of event planning, coordinators are encouraged to consult their local municipal bylaws to ensure they are complying with local waste management practices.
-In most instances, garbage, recycling, depot, and returnable items can be collected on-site and hauled by commercial haulers to the closest landfill and/or depot center.
+In most instances, garbage, recycling, and returnable items can be collected on-site and hauled by commercial haulers to the closest landfill and/or recycling centre.
 This will vary on the ability of event organizers to procure the necessary bins for proper separation.

-In an ideal scenario, waste is diverted at the source (i.e. an event participant discarding their waste) with volunteers monitoring each waste station to ensure proper diversion; waste is bagged and collected in a central location; and a commercial hauler takes away fully diverted bags of refuse (garbage, recycling, depot).
+In an ideal scenario, waste is diverted at the source (i.e. an event participant discarding their waste) with volunteers monitoring each waste station to ensure proper diversion; waste is bagged and collected in a central location; and a commercial hauler takes away fully diverted bags of refuse (garbage, recycling, etc).
+Each hauler accepts specific materials, so be sure to check which materials they collect.
 Refundable bottles/cans can be collected and taken to a local bottle depot for a refund, the proceeds of which can go towards a future event or donated to a local non-profit or charity.